Aphemra/issue-tracker/README.md

 It will also include a project-based database structure where all issues belong to a single project.
 Projects will be issue boards which includes the kanban workflow seen in services like Trello.
 I also want to include a lite form of sub-issues which will allow you to reference information from other issues within the definition of another issue.
 For example, you can create a checklist that references the completion state of other issues so that marking an issue complete (or the checkmark associated with the issue) will alter the state of the checkmark/issue respectively, making it easier to add or break down more complex issues into management pieces.

 Another board view I will likely add is the Table View, also seen in services like Airtable or Notion.
-This view makes it easy to see all data at a glance and is useful for collating data into more convenient forms (like graphs).
+This view makes it easy to see all data at a glance and is useful for collating data into more convenient forms (like graphs)...
+Though the collation of data won't be a part of this app.

 The last large feature I would like to add is a simple way to automate actions (similar to Trello).
 As an example, a custom action button that creates a new bug report would create a new issue and add the 'bug' tag to it.